Patients on long-term medication can order repeat prescriptions in a number of ways:

 Order Prescriptions Online

-Online - via the link at the top of this page.
+Online by following this link.
 New users are required to register for online services.
 This system enables you to see a copy of the current repeat medication that has been authorised for you by the doctor and for which you have not yet used the quota of issues before the doctor needs to review your medication

 - Having activated your account you will be able to log into the online services whenever you want.
-Should you experience any problems please refer to the 'Patient Frequently Asked Questions' Guide, should you continue to encounter problems please contact your GP Practice who will be able to help you
+Should you experience any problems please refer to the Frequently Asked Questions – For Patients Guide, should you continue to encounter problems please contact your GP Practice who will be able to help you

 In Person or By Post

 In person/by post – use the repeat reorder form on the right hand side of the prescription, tick the items required and forward it to the surgery.
 If you enclose a stamped self-addressed envelope your prescription will be sent to you by return post.
 You may also pick your prescription up in person or can arrange for the chemist to collect it.

 Patients on repeat medication will be asked to see a doctor, or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.

 Please allow two full working days for prescriptions to be processed and remember to take weekends and bank holidays into account.